Taintedsorroww/Taintedsorroww/README.md

 .

-sign ata heh and Ill give u mega shadow dragon in adopt me (trust me im NOT a scammer)
+sign ata heh and Ill give u 10 million robux (trust me im NOT a scammer)